You are here

 Professor Frank Oberklaid

-Professor Frank Oberklaid OAM, MD, FRACP is the Foundation Director of the Centre for Community Child Health at The Royal Children's Hospital, Co-Research Group Leader (Policy, Equity and Translation) at the Murdoch Childrens Research Institute and an Honorary Professor of Paediatrics at the University of Melbourne.
+Professor Frank Oberklaid AM, MD, FRACP was the Foundation Director of the Centre for Community Child Health at The Royal Children's Hospital for over 25 years.
+He is Co-Group Leader, Policy, Equity and Translation, at the Murdoch Children’s Research Institute and an Honorary Professor of Paediatrics at the University of Melbourne.

 - Foundation Director for the Centre for Community Child Health, The Royal Children's Hospital